dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     "
     .. _dcmPatientVerificationPDQServiceID:

-    :ref:`Patient Verification PDQ Service ID <dcmPatientVerificationPDQServiceID>`",string,"ID of PDQ Service used for Verification of Patient Demographic.
+    :ref:`Patient Verification PDQ Service ID <dcmPatientVerificationPDQServiceID>`",string,"ID of Patient Demographics Query Service used for Verification of Patient Demographic.
 If absent, no Patient Verification will be performed.

     (dcmPatientVerificationPDQServiceID)"
     "